Hudson Bay: Shores

 In contrast, most of the eastern shores (the Quebec portion) form the western edge of the Canadian Shield in Quebec.
 The area is rocky and hilly.
-Its vegetation is typically boreal forest, and to the north, tundra.
+Its vegetation is typically boreal forest.The northern shores are tundra.

 Measured by shoreline, Hudson Bay is the largest bay in the world (the largest in area being the Bay of Bengal).

-The distinctive arculate segment on the eastern shore of Hudson Bay is referred to as the Nastapoka arc.
+The distinctive arcuate segment on the eastern shore of Hudson Bay is referred to as the Nastapoka arc.

 Islands

 There are many islands in Hudson Bay, mostly near the eastern coast.
 All the islands, including those in James Bay, are part of Nunavut and lie in the Arctic Archipelago.
 Several are disputed by the Cree.
 One group of islands is the Belcher Islands.
-Another group includes the Ottawa Islands.
+The Belcher Islands are located in the centre of the Nastapoka arc.
+Another group includes the Ottawa Islands which are located near the eastern shore of the Hudson Bay.